firebase/quickstart-ios/functions/README.md

 Introduction
 ------------

-This quickstart demontstrates **Callable Functions** which are HTTPS Cloud Functions that can be invoked directly from your mobile application.
+This quickstart demonstrates **Callable Functions** which are HTTPS Cloud Functions that can be invoked directly from your mobile application.

 - [Read more about callable functions](https://firebase.google.com/docs/functions/callable)